 What Students Applying to Early Admission Must Do:

-First, ensure you have the GPA and the required test scores for admission.
-For students looking for Early Admissions they must meet the March 15 deadline and requirements no exceptions.
+Next, ensure you have the GPA and the required test scores for admission.
+For students looking for Early Admissions they must meet the March 1st deadline and requirements no exceptions.

 1. Before beginning the application process, students should carefully read all the information below.
 Do not use your phone to apply!

 2. Students initiate the application process by completing the online USF “Degree Seeking” Application.
 When completing this application they will select the Fall Semester of their high school senior year.
 When it asks, "Will you have graduated from high school prior to enrolling at USF?" say YES.
 DO NOT PAY the application fee and tuition/admissions deposit.
 Both will be waivered.

 3. The student will select a USF Campus closest to them and finally, the student will select the degree seeking option and will declare a degree for their college major.
 The campus selected is where students will attend orientation.

 4. Degree seeking applicants must establish residency by the same process as all applicants, please work with your parents or guardians when filling out the application.
 All applicants must establish RESIDENCY.
 (COMMON MISTAKE regarding the Driver’s License – put the ISSUE date NOT the renewal date of the Driver’s License).

 5. Per USF Policy 33-002, it is mandatory for Early Admissions High Students to submit all required immunization documentation and sign the official Medical History Form prior to course registration.
 A hold preventing registration will remain on your account until you have fulfilled the requirements listed on Immunization Compliance Overview page. https://www.usf.edu/student-affairs/student-health-services/immunizations/non-degree-seeking-students.aspx

 6. For a medical history form click here.
 (Print, scan, and upload required for students under the age of 18).
 You may submit/upload